hoast/hoast/README.md

 # hoast

-A modular file processor focused on creating a simple ecosystem.
+A modular file processor focused on creating a simple ecosystem for task automation.

 ## Elevator pitch